 Under certain conditions, these plans offer home and auto insurance to people who are unable to obtain coverage in the voluntary market. [s.
 631.36 (4), (6), and (7), Wis.
 Stat.]

 If an insurer fails to provide notice at least 60 days prior to the expiration date, it must continue your coverage under the terms and premium of your prior policy for the term of the policy or one year, whichever is less. [s.
 631.36 (4), Wis.
 Stat.]

 If you are nonrenewed solely because of the termination of your agent’s contract with your insurer, the insurer must continue your coverage if you request the insurer to do so in writing prior to the expiration date and you meet the insurer’s eligibility requirements. [s.
 631.36 (4) and (am), Wis.
 Stat.]

 A midterm cancellation is a cancellation that occurs during the policy term and prior to the policy’s expiration or renewal date.
 Insurers typically are not allowed to cancel a policy midterm except in special circumstances.

-With only few exceptions, an insurance company may cancel coverage during this period only if the premium is not paid.
+With few exceptions, an insurance company may cancel coverage during this period only if the premium is not paid.
 The insurer must either mail or deliver to you a written cancellation notice.
 No cancellation is effective until at least 10 days after mailing or delivery of the notice. [s.
 631.36 (2) (b), Wis.
 Stat.]

 If you experience what you consider to be a questionable midterm cancellation, you are encouraged to contact the Office of the Commissioner of Insurance (OCI).